Biases in Machine Learning Models: Understanding and Overcoming Them

 5. Continuous Monitoring and Model Updates

 - Real-Time Monitoring Systems: Implementing real-time monitoring systems is crucial for effectively tracking the evolution of bias as models engage with new data.
-These systems can swiftly identify emerging issues, enabling prompt actions to mitigate any biases that surface.y issues promptly and facilitate quick responses to mitigate emerging biases.
+These systems can swiftly identify emerging issues, enabling prompt actions to mitigate any biases that surface.
+Monitor for high bias, low bias, high variance, low variance, variance errors, underlying patterns, hidden patterns, and ensure accurate predictions.

 - Regular Model Updates: To maintain fairness and relevance, it is imperative to update models regularly with new data.
 This proactive approach significantly reduces the risk of emergent bias, ensuring that the models remain accurate and equitable over time.